wudaown/CZ2006/Requirement.md

 ## Home Page
 ### Functional Requirement

-1. User may gain information from the home page.
+1. The home page must pass on introduction of this system, guidance and related news.

 	1.1 The home page follows a certain format.